DiyMediaServer

 “no such device wg0”

-Check: VPN > WireGuard > General and make sure the service is enabled and running.
+Check VPN > WireGuard > General and make sure the service is enabled and running.
+If it’s enabled but wg0 still doesn’t exist, try toggling it off and on again.
+Check System > Log Files > General for errors.

 Frequently Asked Questions